Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: New results on topological properties of explicit fold maps on -dimensional manifolds and new examples of fold maps on -dimensional manifolds.

-\begin{Lem} For a special generic map $f:M \rightarrow {\mathbb{R}}^n$ with $m-n=1,2,3$ and $n=1,2,3,4$, the 1st Pontryagin class of $M$ vanishes. \end{Lem} \begin{proof} From Proposition \ref{prop:2}, $M$ is bounded by a smooth compact and orientable manifold $W$ simple homotopy equivalent to a compact $n$-dimensional manifold.
+\begin{Lem} For a special generic map $f:M \rightarrow {\mathbb{R}}^n$ with $m-n=1,2,3$ and $n=1,2,3,4$, the 1st Pontryagin class of $M$ vanishes. \end{Lem} \begin{proof} By virtue of Proposition \ref{prop:2}, $M$ is bounded by a smooth, compact and orientable manifold $W$ simple homotopy equivalent to a compact $n$-dimensional manifold.
 The 1st Pontryagin class of $W$ is zero since the class is of degree $4$ and $W$ has the homotopy type of an ($n-1$)-dimensional polyhedron ($n-1 \leq 3$).
-The restriction of the class to $M$ completes the proof. \end{proof}
+The restriction of the class to $M$ completes the proof. \end{proof} Hereafter, for a $k$-dimensional oriented closed manifold, the fundamental class is the homology class of degree $k$ compatible with the orientation.
+If the coefficient ring is isomorphic to $\mathbb{Z}/2\mathbb{Z}$ and of order $2$, then this class does not depend on the orientation.
+A homology class of a compact manifold is {\it represented} by a closed submanifold with no boundary if we can orient the submanifold and the class and the value of the homomorphism induced by the inclusion at the fundamental class agree.
+In the present study, we discuss these notions only in the smooth category and we can also discuss these notions in the PL and topological categories for example.